-At Harvard University, I’ve been able to expand on my graduate experiences in Precambrian paleontology as a member of Andy Knoll‘s group.
-I’ve continued my research into the nature of early eukaryotes by using FE-SEM and TEM methods to characterize the wall structure of a variety of Proterozoic microfossils using instrumentation at the Center for Nanoscale Systems.
-I’ve also been collaborating with Ken Williford at JPL to attempt the first measurements of taxon-specific stable isotope values for early Mesoproterozoic fossils.
+At Harvard University, I expanded my knowledge of paleobiology as a Postdoctoral Fellow in Andy Knoll‘s group.
+I continued my research into the nature of early eukaryotes by learning new FE-SEM and TEM methods to characterize the wall structure of a variety of Proterozoic microfossils using instrumentation at the Center for Nanoscale Systems.
+I also worked with Ken Williford at JPL to attempt the first measurements of taxon-specific stable isotope values for early Mesoproterozoic fossils via nanogram-scale combustion.
 Taken together, these different datasets may one day enable us to characterize the metabolic strategy (and, hopefully, the taxonomic affinity) of these different taxa.
-I’ve also helped to look for new microfossils in the 1.1Ga Allamore Formation of Texas and new outcrops from the Neoproterozoic Svanbergfjellet Formation from Spitsbergen in collaboration with Kristin Bergmann.

-On the prebiotic side of things, I’m actively involved with the Origins of Life Initiative, where I focus on exploring new geochemically driven pathways of organic and phosphorus compound synthesis.
-Most of this work involves radiolysis- the process of using alpha, beta or gamma radiation to break down reactant molecules and reform them into more complex products.
-Laboratory experiments rely upon the Cobalt 60 Gamma Radiation Facility at the Earth-Life Science Institute at the Tokyo Institute of Technology.
-Recently, this has led me to focus on the production of water-alternative solvents in near-surface microenvironments.
+On the prebiotic side of things, I was also actively involved with Harvard’s Origins of Life Initiative, where I focused on exploring new geochemically driven pathways of organic and phosphorus compound synthesis.
+Most of this work involved radiolysis- the process of using alpha, beta or gamma radiation to break down reactant molecules and reform them into more complex products.
+Laboratory experiments relied upon the Cobalt 60 Gamma Radiation Facility at the Earth-Life Science Institute at the Tokyo Institute of Technology.